 None of these counterparties has a discretionary power over the composition or the management of the Sub-Funds' portfolios.
 To the best of the Company and the Management Company's knowledge and belief, none of these counterparties has a discretionary power over the underlying assets of the financial derivative instruments traded by the Sub-Funds.
 None of these counterparties has to approve any transaction relating to the Sub-Funds' portfolios.
-None of these counterparties has a discretionary transaction relating to the Sub-Funds' portfolios.
 None of these counterparties acts as an investment manager.